- Aspects Determined as Materiality

-To meet the broad-ranging needs of local communities, the Osaka Gas Group actively utilizes the Group's resources to undertake a variety of social contribution activities in addition to those associated with the "Small Light Campaign."
-We will take on an active role in resolving issues facing communities and society as a whole and do our part to build vibrant towns and cities by developing local culture, history and sports in collaboration with local communities, NPOs and others.
+To meet a wide range of needs of regional communities, the Daigas Group actively uses its resources and is engaged in a wide variety of social contribution activities, including the Small Light Campaign.
+We will take on an active role in resolving issues facing communities and society as a whole and do our part to stimulate regional activity by developing local culture, history and sports in collaboration with local communities, NPOs and others.

-Fostering growth together with community residents
+Fostering growth together with people in local communities